Djelibeybi/Djelibeybi/README.md

 ## What's here

-I am not actually a real developer, but I sometimes pretend to be one on the internet.
+I am not actually a real developer, but I'm very good at pretending to be one on the internet.

-More often I _dabble_.
-Every so often, I may _noodle_ on things too.
-The results of my dabbling and noodling may be found in the various repos herein contained.
+Mostly I _dabble_.
+Every now and then I _noodle_ on things too.
+The results of my dabbling and noodling can be found in the various repos herein contained.

 I'm particularly proud of two personal things I've dabbled with and noodled on: